berserkware/waffleweb/docs/How-To-Guides/Cookies.rst

 Adding Cookies
 ..............

-You can add cookies to the response with the ``setCookie()`` method. ``setCookie()`` takes 8 arguments, the first two are required but the other 6 are optional.
+You can add cookies to the response with the ``setCookie()`` method. ``setCookie()`` takes 8 arguments: the first two are required but the other 6 are optional.
 The first two are the name and value of the cookie.
 The other six are as so:

 - **path** (optional) (``str``) - The path of the cookie, defaults to the route of your app.
 - **maxAge**  (optional) (``str``) - The maximum age of the cookie.